tiyab/dotfiles/README.md

 # ╰[ ⁰﹏⁰ ]╯ - Dotfiles bot

-Almost unattended dotfiles for Mac
+Almost unattended dotfiles for Mac (gpg installation still pop up a window :/)

 Bash only, no dependencies!